dinhphu951998/WindowServiceTrackingLocation/README.md

 # WindowServiceTrackingLocation
 * Author: Nguyễn Đình Phú
+* This project using:
   - GeoLocation library of Microsoft to get geo coordinates
   - MailKit for sending mails
   - Neutrino API to reverse location from coordinates www.neutrinoapi.com